skinnylatte/pop21/content/posts/2023-09-07-applying-for-singapore-visa.md

 ---
 Citizens of some countries need a visa to enter Singapore.
 If you have friends or family that belong to those countries, you can do them a huge favor by applying as a local contact.

-As long as you are a Singapore citizen or Singapore PR with SingPass, or director of a Singapore-registered business (with access to CorpPass), you can help your friend get a visa.
+As long as you are a Singapore citizen or Singapore PR with SingPass, or director of a Singapore-registered business, you can help your friend get a visa.
 Please make sure that you actually know this person!

 I only do this for people I know.